IBM-Cloud/docs/README.md

 # docs
-IBM Bluemix product documentation.
+IBM Cloud product documentation.

-Looking for the Bluemix Docs?
+Looking for the IBM Cloud Docs?
 We've moved our source to http://github.com/IBM-Bluemix-Docs